spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/modify-cluster-profiles/modify-cluster-profiles.md

   :::caution

-  If you want to update cluster profiles that have been used to deploy clusters, we recommend creating a new profile version and pushing out the changes to the active clusters.
+  If you want to update cluster profiles that have been used to deploy clusters, we recommend creating a *new* profile version, and then upgrade active clusters to the new version.
 To learn how to version profiles, review [Version a Cluster Profile](version-cluster-profile.md) guide.

   :::